 These threats stem from fears that disinformation could similarly affect Germany’s upcoming elections.
 Zuckerberg’s proposal purports to include the introduction of tools for users to flag fake news, which will then be checked by Facebook alongside fact-checking organisations such as Snopes.
 In the meantime, flagged stories will appear lower in News Feeds, and cannot be boosted through paid-for-promotion.

 Wired has recently posted an article on Facebook’s newest expansion on its Messenger app: you can now add up to 50 on group calls.
 Only 8 months after introducing the much-requested group video chat feature, Facebook is now expanding its capabilities and rolling the update out to Android, iOS and desktop versions.
 It includes 3D special effects and Snapchat-style filters.
 It is currently only available on iOS but will be ready for Android soon.

 In the latest version of Messenger, you can open or create a group conversation, and once all the participants are added, everyone can be called at once to answer when they are ready.
 You can also choose to ring the whole group or just a few people in the group.
 Once more than 6 people are on the call (which is all that can be shown on your screen by default), only the original caller is shown, and can end the call.

-Not only do we here at anova want to keep you up-to-date on social media news, we want to help you optimise your social media marketing campaigns.
-Contact us today for consultation!
+Not only do we here at anova want to keep you up-to-date on social media news, but we also want to help you optimise your social media marketing campaigns.
+Contact us today for a consultation!